Glossary of Terms

 - Electronic Research Administration:

-The ERA is the umbrella term for research administration record keeping through computers and the Internet.
+The ERA is the umbrella term for research administration that is managed online.
 The NSF's FastLane proposal submission is an example of this process.

 Funds intended to be invested in perpetuity to provide income for continued support of a not-for-profit organization.